 More vegan Christmas cookie recipes

-Vegan Snowball Cookies (no flour!)
+Quick Vegan Snowball Cookies with Almond Flour

 - 1 cup almond flour

 - 3 tablespoons coconut oil, melted

 - ¼ teaspoon salt

 For rolling, optional